 Wales is following the Joint Committee on Vaccination and Immunisation (JCVI) advice on eligibility which is based on evidence on who is most at risk of serious illness and death from COVID-19.

-All adults aged 16 and over have now been offered the vaccine in Wales, including some 12-15 year olds with a severe condition that puts them at increased risk from COVID-19.
+All adults aged 18 and over have now been offered two doses of the vaccine in Wales.

 Anyone who has not yet received their vaccination should contact their health board for an appointment.
 They will also be able to give you information about walk-in centres if available in your area.